platformio/platformio-core/docs/userguide/cmd_device.rst

     See the License for the specific language governing permissions and limitations under the License.

-.. _cmd_serialports:
+.. _cmd_device:

-platformio serialports
+platformio device
 ======================

 .. contents::

-platformio serialports list
+platformio device list
 ---------------------------

 Usage